Demondrille railway station

-The Demondrille railway station (pron. de MON drill) is a heritage-listed disused railway station on the Main South railway line in Murrumburrah, Hilltops Council, New South Wales, Australia.
-The station is located at the junction of the branch line to Cowra and Blayney with the Main South line.
+Demondrille railway station (pron. de MON drill) is a heritage-listed disused railway station on the Main Southern line serving the town of Murrumburrah, New South Wales, Australia.
+The station was located at the junction of the Blayney–Demondrille line and the Main Southern line.
 It consisted of a pair of island platforms, one on the mainline and one on the branchline, with a pair of signal boxes controlling the junction, which was formerly a triangle junction.

+History

-The station opened in 1885 and closed in 1974.
-The platforms have been removed but the mainlines have not been straightened.
+The station opened in 1885 as Demondrille Junction, and was moved, rebuilt and reopened on both 13 May 1900 and 17 July 1922.
+In April 1940, the station was renamed Demondrille, and continued to serve passengers until it closed in 1974.
+The mainline platforms were demolished but the branch line platforms were left disused.

 The remains of the railway precinct at Demondrille were added to the New South Wales State Heritage Register on 2 April 1999.

+The Demondrille signal box was demolished in September 2024.

-Locomotive Servicing Facility
+Locomotive servicing facility

 During the years of steam locomotives, the Demondrille station precinct was a major online locomotive servicing facility.
 Trains could leave the main line and run through the facility and receive additional coal, undergo ash removal, and later receive water, without uncoupling from trains.
 The facility became operational between March and June 1923 and was upgraded for passenger trains in 1945.
-The coal stage was decommiossed after the last Up (i.e. towards Sydney) steam-hauled passender train on 20 June 1964, and the remaining coal removed three days later.
+The coal stage was decommissioned after the last "up"(i.e. towards Sydney) steam-hauled passenger train on 20 June 1964, and the remaining coal removed three days later.